taikoxyz/taiko-mono/packages/protocol/docs/batch_auction_design.md

     new_score = 0.0
     old_score = 0.0

-    # calculate scores for each field
     if new_bid.bid_per_gas <= old_bid.bid_per_gas:
-        new_score += 1 - (new_bid.bid_per_gas / old_bid.bid_per_gas)  # higher score if new_bid.bid_per_gas is smaller but not 10% smaller
+        new_score += 1 - (new_bid.bid_per_gas / old_bid.bid_per_gas)
     else:
-        old_score += 1 - (old_bid.bid_per_gas / new_bid.bid_per_gas)  # higher score if old_bid.bid_per_gas is smaller
+        old_score += 1 - (old_bid.bid_per_gas / new_bid.bid_per_gas)

     deposit_for_score = min(new_bid.deposit, 2 * old_bid.deposit)
     if deposit_for_score >= 2 * old_bid.deposit:
-        new_score += deposit_for_score / old_bid.deposit - 1  # higher score if new_bid.deposit is much larger
+        new_score += deposit_for_score / old_bid.deposit - 1
     else:
-        old_score += old_bid.deposit / deposit_for_score - 1  # higher score if old_bid.deposit is much larger
+        old_score += old_bid.deposit / deposit_for_score - 1

     if new_bid.success_rate >= old_bid.success_rate * 1.15:
-        new_score += new_bid.success_rate / old_bid.success_rate - 1  # higher score if new_bid.success_rate is much larger
+        new_score += new_bid.success_rate / old_bid.success_rate - 1
     else:

-        old_score += old_bid.success_rate / new_bid.success_rate - 1  # higher score if old_bid.success_rate is much larger
+        old_score += old_bid.success_rate / new_bid.success_rate - 1

-    # if new_bid's total score is higher, it's considered better
     return new_score > old_score
 ```

 ### Auction Window, Proofing Window, and Managing Multiple Auctions

-The auction window initiates with the first bid and concludes after either 5 minutes or 25 Ethereum blocks.
-Blocks become provable only once the auction has officially concluded.
-The auction winner is required to submit the initial Zero-Knowledge Proof (ZKP) for the block within the proofing window—e.g., 60 minutes—of either the block proposal or the auction's end, whichever is later.
-Other provers are permitted to submit proofs, creating alternative fork choices, either following the initial ZKP submission or after the proofing window has elapsed.
-While simultaneous auctions for different batches are permissible, it's advisable to restrict this to the upcoming 100 batches for optimal management.
+The auction window begins with the first bid and concludes after either 5 minutes or 25 Ethereum blocks.
+Blocks can only be proven once the auction officially ends.
+The auction winner must submit the initial Zero-Knowledge Proof (ZKP) for the block within the proofing window, which is set to 60 minutes after the block proposal or the auction's end, whichever is later.
+Other provers can submit proofs, creating alternative fork choices, either after the initial ZKP submission or after the proofing window has elapsed.
+While simultaneous auctions for different batches are allowed, it is advisable to limit this to the upcoming 100 batches for efficient management.

-Provers are incentivized to submit proofs promptly.
-This shall increase their chances of winning future block auctions and potentially allows them to gradually reduce the proofing window.
-This can serve as a strategy to outmaneuver competitors who can generate low-cost proofs but require a time close to the proofing window to do so.
+Provers are incentivized to submit proofs promptly to increase their chances of winning future block auctions and potentially reduce the proofing window.
+This strategy can outmaneuver competitors who generate low-cost proofs but require close to the proofing window time.

 ### Reward and Penalty Mechanisms

 If the chosen fork for the verified block originates from the auction winner's proof, the winner's deposit and reward TKO tokens are refunded.
-If the selected fork comes from another prover's proof, the latter receives half the deposit, with the remaining half being burnt.
+If the selected fork comes from another prover's proof, the latter receives half the deposit, and the remaining half is burnt.
 This mechanism ensures fair competition and discourages manipulation, such as winners submitting correct proofs via different addresses.

 ### Absence of Fallback Mode

-There is no secondary fee/reward model for blocks that aren't auctioned.
-This simplifies the auction design and eliminates the need for dual tokenomics systems, namely, an auction-based primary system and an alternate fallback system.
+There is no secondary fee/reward model for unauctioned blocks.
+This simplifies the auction design and eliminates the need for dual tokenomics systems, reducing complexity.

 ### Block Fees

 A fee in Taiko tokens should be levied from the block proposer, calculated as `p * gas_limit`, where `p` is the moving average bid for all verified blocks.
 Another moving average `q` could be introduced to cover the bid of all unverified blocks that have been auctioned.
 For example, the fee could be calculated as `(p * 0.5 + q * 0.5) * gas_limit`.

 ## Best Strategy for a Prover

 ### Bidding

-A prover should consistently monitor recent winning bid scores to gauge the current market status.
-From there, he can calculate an appropriate bidding price that aligns with his proof generation costs.
-Optionally, to enhance his score, he could deposit additional Taiko tokens as auction collateral.
+Provers should monitor recent winning bid scores to assess the current market status.
+Based on this information, they can calculate appropriate bidding prices aligned with their proof generation costs.
+Additional Taiko tokens can be deposited as collateral to enhance their bid scores.

 ### Proof Submission

-He should submit proofs at the earliest opportunity.
+Provers should submit proofs as soon as possible.

 ### Optimization

-The prover's optimization should be conducted in a hierarchical manner, with cost reduction as the primary focus.
-After reducing proof costs, the next step would be to minimize proof delay, followed by improving the rate of proof submissions.
-An additional optional strategy could be to acquire more Taiko tokens to perpetually boost his score.
+Provers should prioritize cost reduction as the primary optimization focus.
+After reducing proof costs, minimizing proof delay and improving the rate of proof submissions should be addressed.
+Acquiring more Taiko tokens as a strategy to boost score perpetually is optional.

 ### Pool Participation

-A prover may opt to join a prover pool to engage in off-chain auctions managed by the pool itself.
-Subsequently, the pool participates in the on-chain auction on behalf of its members and manages the deposits of Taiko tokens, thereby enhancing the bid scores for all participants within the pool.
-This strategy allows for pooled resources and risk, potentially offering an advantage in the competitive bidding process.
+Provers can join prover pools to engage in off-chain auctions managed by the pool.
+The pool then participates in the on-chain auction on behalf of its members, managing Taiko token deposits and enhancing bid scores for all participants.
+This strategy allows for pooled resources and risk, potentially providing an advantage in the competitive bidding process.

 ## Challenges

 ### Lack of Competition

-The proposed auction framework's success heavily depends on the active participation of numerous independent entities.
-In the event of collusion or alliances among provers to boost their profits, they could strategically place a single bid at the initial/highest price `s`, leading to a continual increase in rewards.
-This goes against the system's intention of promoting cost-efficient competition.
+The success of the proposed auction framework relies on active participation from numerous independent entities.
+Collusion or alliances among provers to maximize profits by strategically placing a single bid at the highest price (`s`) could undermine cost-efficient competition.
+However, such behavior may inadvertently stimulate competition as higher rewards attract more provers, restoring equilibrium and maintaining competitive integrity.

-However, such behavior might inadvertently stimulate competition.
-As the reward for verifying considerably increases, it's likely to pique the interest of other provers, thus promoting their participation.
-This market self-regulation could restore equilibrium and maintain the auction process's competitive integrity.

 ### Low Bid Attacks

-A malicious prover may strategize to win numerous batches by placing extremely low bids, aiming to manipulate the starting price of future auctions.
-This could potentially discourage other provers from participating in subsequent auctions.
-To safeguard against such manipulation, it's imperative to establish a mechanism that ensures the starting price for future auctions changes incrementally and consistently, thereby maintaining a fair and competitive bidding environment.
+Malicious provers may attempt to manipulate starting prices of future auctions by placing extremely low bids to win multiple batches.
+This manipulation could discourage other provers from participating in subsequent auctions.
+To mitigate this, a mechanism ensuring incremental and consistent changes to starting prices for future auctions is necessary to maintain a fair and competitive bidding environment.

 ### Added Verification Delay
-Introducing an auction window inevitably introduces an additional delay to the verification time.
-This delay might not be noticeable when the average verification time is relatively long (over 30 minutes).
-However, it could become significant in future scenarios where proof generation takes just a few minutes.

-Despite this, as stressed at the beginning of the proposal, our goal is to optimize for cost, not speed.
-While this additional delay is a vital consideration, it's unlikely to pose a significant obstacle to our primary objective of cost-effectiveness.
+Introducing an auction window inevitably introduces an additional delay in the verification time.
+While this delay may not be noticeable when the average verification time is relatively long, it could become significant as proof generation times decrease.
+However, the primary objective is cost-effectiveness, not speed.
+While the additional delay is a consideration, it is unlikely to significantly hinder the primary goal of achieving cost efficiency.